-Any person failing to properly identify themselves at a traffic collision, even if the other vehicle is parked and unattended, is committing a crime punishable by imprisonment and fine.
+Any person failing to properly identify themselves at a traffic collision, even if the other vehicle is parked and unattended, is committing a crime punishable by a fine, imprisonment in a county jail, or both. (§§ 20001[a] & 20002[a] CVC).